 Algonquin Power & Utilities is a diversified utility company in North America with $10 billion in total assets.
 The company engages in the generation, transmission, and distribution of water, gas, and electricity to communities across the U.S. Algonquin is also active in international infrastructure development through its AAGES JV and its 41.5% equity interest in Atlantica Yield.

+Algonquin Power has two operating subsidiaries: Liberty Utilities (85% of 2018 revenues) and Liberty Power (15%).
+The company has more than 50 power generation facilities and 20 utilities across North America.
+Algonquin’s utility business serves nearly 800,000 customers in twelve states across the U.S., through more than 11,600 km of electricity and 7,500 km of gas distribution lines.
 As a growing renewable energy company, Algonquin Power owns a strong portfolio of long term contracted wind, solar and hydroelectric assets with 1.5 GW of total installed capacity.
-The company through its subsidiaries owns an equity interest in more than 39 clean energy facilities.Investment Data
+The company through its subsidiaries owns an equity interest in many clean energy facilities.Investment Data

 - Opportunity Score: 75

 - Ticker: TSE:AQN

 - Revenue Growth: Members Only

 - Dividend Growth: Members Only